abferris/boot.dev_asteroids_python/README.md

 This is the arcade classic, asteroids.
 For those of you who know, that's all you need.

 For those who don't know this game, you are a ship in space.
 The map wraps horizontally and vertically.
 Asteroids spawn at random on the edges of the map and at increasing rates as time goes on.

 If you are hit by an asteroid, you blow up.
 Your ship moves with accelleration, and has drag, which will eventually slow it down.
 You can accellerate forward, backwards, or rotate clockwise or counterclockwise.

 Your ship (unless you are in pacifist mode) has a weapon.
 When the weapon shot it will go off the screen twice before disappearing.

 If it comes into a contact with an asteroid, the asteroid will be hit.
 There are multiple sizes of asteroids.
 If the asteroid is hit, it will become 2 asteroids one size smaller.
 They fly at 45 degrees from the asteroid's original trajectory in both directions at twice the original speed.

 If the asteroid is the smallest size, there will be no children asteroids created.

-The game goes on until you are destroyed by hitting an asteroid
+The game goes on until you are destroyed by hitting an asteroid.

 ## Pre-Requirement Installs